shiya-liu/technical-exercise/content/docs/questions/question2.md

   0.49   0.05     8.96   0.00
 ```

 For hs_gpa_entry, the slope of hardship_score is also significantly different from zero and positive.

 Overall, those two interactions are significant.
-So, I model these interactions and compare the new model with the previous basic model.
+So, I include these interactions and compare the new model with the previous basic model.
 </details>